keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```

-## State
+## 5. State monad pass

 Some passes need to maintain a symbol table for lexical analysis.

 Consider a pass that finds all variables which are undefined
 according to the rules of lexical scope.
 When recurring, it needs to pass down the list of variables available in a scope,
-and pass up the list of undefined variables, that it found.
+and pass up the list of undefined variables that it found.

 The following type can be used for this purpose: